Unique Summer Camps in North Carolina for Kids and Adults

 3 Camp for the Kids, Wine-and-Shine for YouClayton, SmithfieldSee on map

 Plan a family trip to Johnston County, where small towns pack big outdoor adventures and charming retreats.
-Book the Sip & Stay Package, and get a discount on rooms at nine participating hotels while also receiving an itinerary for great places for the grownups to eat (Clayton Steakhouse), drink (Broadslab Distillery) and sightsee (Ava Gardner Museum).
-Broadslab might inspire you to hit all five stops on the JoCo Beer, Wine and Shine Trail.
+Book the Sip & Stay Package, and get a discount on rooms at 10 participating hotels while also receiving an itinerary for great places for the grown-ups to eat (Clayton Steakhouse), drink (Broadslab Distillery) and sightsee (Ava Gardner Museum).
+Broadslab might inspire you to hit all the stops on the JoCo Beer, Wine and Shine Trail.

-Your kids will be occupied and entertained at Howell Woods Environmental Learning Center, which offers a summer day camp and overnight camp, plus it’s open year-round.
-Activities include a ropes course, kayaking lessons, fishing and geocaching – using GPS to search for treasures.
+Your kids will be occupied and entertained at Howell Woods Environmental Learning Center, which offers a summer day camp, plus it’s open year-round.
+Activities include a ropes course, kayaking lessons, fishing, hiking and biking.
 Also, plan outdoor fun for the family at the many greenways and trails throughout the county and the iconic Neuse River.

 4 Overnight Camps with The Haw River Canoe & Kayak Co.